David-Lor/David-Lor/README.md

 ### 🧪Proof of Concepts

+- [pytelegrambotapi + Redis queue](https://github.com/David-Lor/pytelegrambotapi-redisqueue_POC): microservice-based Telegram Bot that uses a Redis queue to enqueue client updates, and process them with multiple workers.
+- [Logging Requests](https://github.com/David-Lor/Logging-Requests-POC): API that traces log records per-requests, using Loguru + context variables, to store the records grouped by each individual request.
 - [ZeroHealthCheck](https://github.com/David-Lor/ZeroHealthCheck): decentralized service that healthchecks other nodes, using ZeroMQ.
+- [pydantic-etcd](https://github.com/David-Lor/pydantic-etcd): modified Pydantic BaseSettings class that supports loading variables from ETCD.
 - [InventoryAPI](https://github.com/David-Lor/Arango-Foxx-Inventory-API): REST API to store generic items hierarchically or container-based, using ArangoDB and built as an Arango's Foxx service.
-- [pydantic-etcd](https://github.com/David-Lor/pydantic-etcd): modified Pydantic BaseSettings class that supports loading variables from ETCD.
-- [Logging Requests](https://github.com/David-Lor/Logging-Requests-POC): API that traces log records per-requests, using Loguru + context variables, to store the records grouped by each individual request.

 ### ⚙️Libraries